Wajahat Ali on the ‘American nightmare’ and the ‘American dream’ of being a Muslim son of immigrants

-How do you think being an immigrant who is Muslim shapes a person’s experience than if they’re Christian or Jewish, another faith or no faith?
+How do you think being an immigrant who is Muslim shapes a person’s experience differently than if they’re Christian or Jewish, another faith or no faith?

 Unlike the other groups you mentioned, we will never be absorbed into Whiteness because most of us in this country are people of color.
 There are parallels with the other communities who have endured persecution, like Irish Catholics and Jews.
 There was an attitude that Catholics can’t be loyal, but most of them were able to be absorbed in the Whiteness and were able to be absorbed into the American narrative.
 Or Jews found a “Judeo-Christian” haven.
 There are often double standards placed on Muslims, which you don’t see with Catholics or Jews, where we’re asked to condemn violent acts by people we’ve never met.